Offensive weapon: Weapon of opportunity/instantaneous arming

 An offensive weapon obtained, possessed, or used immediately preceding an imminent attack or during an attack in a public place may be considered a reasonable excuse.
 This could be either an item made as an offensive weapon, adapted or an every day item that was not intended originally to be carried as an offensive weapon (e.g. golf clubs, walking stick), but during an imminent attack they rightfully became a "weapon of opportunity".
 The first test of this defence was affirmed by R v Jura [1954] 1 QB 503, 38 Cr.
 App.
 R. 53, CCA.
-This appeal stated that possession of an article for legitimate purposes in public would be later held to be possessing it guilily if the intent to use the article offensively was formed before imminent violence has arisen.
+This appeal stated that possession of an article for legitimate purposes in public would be later held to be possessing it guiltily if the intent to use the article offensively was formed before imminent violence has arisen.

 This was later clarified in Evans v Hughes [1972] QBD, where the justices held that it was not relevant in the case: "for the defence of reasonable excuse to be successful there had to be an imminent particular threat, not the constant carriage of an offensive weapon on account of some enduring threat or danger".